jgottimukkula/appengine-hackathon-flask-guestbook/README.md

 # appengine-hackathon-flask-guestbook
 ```
 Edit the guestbook.py file and update the <YOUR PROJECT ID> with your project id
+Edit the api.py and change Greeting to PythonGreeting()
+requirements is mis spelled.
 ```
 ## setup
 ```